Introduction

 Step 2: Update Package Repository

-Update your system package repository before installing PuTTY to make sure you install the latest program version.
+Update the system package repository before installing PuTTY to ensure you install the latest program version.

 To do so, enter: